The History of EGLL

 In 1952, East Greenwich Little League became part of the International

 Organization of Little League Baseball.
-Under the leadership of Richard
+Under the leadership of Robert

 L. Cragan, four teams were established, and it is believed that Solomon